Me<We: a four week workshop

 Logo Credit: Shaun Tubbs; Photo Caption: The words Me<We inside of a circle with a pink background.

 Me<We: a four-week workshop is an extension of Me<We: a solo dance concert.
 The Me<We workshop is a cultural affirming space for teenage girls of color ages 14-18 to hone their technical skills as dancers and create choreography with an underlying theme of community.
-The application will reopen to all teenage girls of color ages 14-18 on September 7-28, 2020, and all applicants will be notified by EOD on Wednesday, September 30, 2020.
-(Please Note: Artists who applied in February & March will have their spot held for them to participate in the workshop in October without having to reapply.)
-Eight to ten young artists will be chosen due to the venue’s size and to build more authentic relationships with their peers, teaching artists, & workshop facilitator.
+Six to eight young artists have been chosen to practice social distancing along with the usage of mask coverings at all times, as well as build more authentic relationships with their peers, teaching artists, & workshop facilitator.
 This workshop consists of:

 30 minutes of journaling (journals, notebooks, and pens will be provided)